SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 And Jack's raw answers: [[KBhBIO201BioMoleculesRAW]]

 ## Cell Structures
-* Prokaryotic vs. Eukaryotic
-	* Prokaryotic cells — often in single-cellular cells, has a cell wall, and contained in capsules
-	* Eukaryotic cells — in multicellular cell elements, contains a plasma membranes and nucleus

 * Compare and contrast a typical animal cell with a typical plant cell.
 Be able to label diagrams of each.
 (See... problem set 1)
 	* Animal Cell
 		* No cell wall